bradbell/cppad_py/sphinx/test_out/file_cmd.rst

 White Space
 -----------
-Leading white space is not included in
-*start*, *stop* or *file_name*.
+Leading and trailing white space is not included in *start*, *stop* or *file_name*.
 The new line character terminates these tokens.